davidkhala/fabric-common/README.md

 - [collection-level-endorsement-policies](https://hyperledger-fabric.readthedocs.io/en/master/endorsement-policies.html#setting-collection-level-endorsement-policies)
     - If a collection-level endorsement policy is set, transactions that write to a private data collection key will require that the specified organization peers have endorsed the transaction.
     - The collection-level endorsement policy may be less restrictive or more restrictive than the chaincode-level endorsement policy and the collection’s private data distribution policy.
+    - if collection-level endorsement policy is unset, instead of having default policy such as `channel_config_policy_reference = '/Channel/Application/Endorsement'`, no collection-level endorsement policy apply.

 ### [Notes: Chaincode](./CHAINCODE.md)